typedb/typedb-docs/_07-examples/02-schema.md

 That’s all well and good, but how do we get our knowledge graph to reflect this model?

-## Time to talk Graql
+## Time to Talk Graql

-Open a new file in your favourite text editor, preferably one with syntax highlighting for Graql (.gql) files.
+Open a new file in your favourite text editor, preferably one with syntax highlighting for Graql (`.gql`) files.
 Here are the ones for [atom](https://atom.io/packages/language-graql), [visual studio code](https://marketplace.visualstudio.com/items?itemName=idealley.gql) and [sublime 3](https://github.com/graknlabs/graql_syntax_sublime).

 You can define the elements of a Grakn schema in any order you wish.
 I personally prefer to start from the relationships, as I see them to be the source of interactions — where knowledge is derived from.